airesearchuwt/spamGAN/README.md

 # spamGAN+GPT2
-**Improving GANs for Semi-Supervised Opinion Spam Detection by Leveraging Pre-trained Models**
+**Leveraging Pre-trained Models to improve GANs for Semi-Supervised Opinion Spam Detection by **

 In progress project...